-Where to eat: Head to the bohemian Melville neighborhood for lots of great foodie finds.
+Where to eat in Johannesburg: Head to the bohemian Melville neighborhood for lots of great foodie finds.
 I ate at Lucky Bean, which serves up tasty South African dishes like springbok and ostrich.

 The absolute highlight of my time in South Africa was going on safari in Kruger National Park.
 So naturally I'm saving the best for last in this itinerary.

 You can fly from Johannesburg to Skukuza on South African Airways, which will get you to Kruger with plenty of time to enjoy lunch and an afternoon game drive on your very first day.

 There are tons of accommodation options to choose from in and around Kruger, and this is definitely a place where it's worth splurging on a really nice all-inclusive lodge.

 I stayed at the Jock Safari Lodge, which is a private concession within Kruger that I did not ever want to leave.
 The villas all come with soaker tubs, outdoor day beds overlooking a dry riverbed, and even private plunge pools.
 And the staff and rangers here are all incredible.

 After arriving, we had some time to explore the property and then left on our first game drive in the late afternoon.
 And we saw the Big 5 (buffalo, elephant, rhino, lion, and leopard) all within this first safari!

 Where to eat in Kruger: When you stay at an all-inclusive lodge, all of your meals will be included.

 You'll want to devote at least 2-3 nights to Kruger.
 Even though you might be thinking that one or two game drives will be enough, the truth is that you will never see the same thing twice on a game drive – meaning every single one is exciting and unique!